andersonopt/website/content/why-anderson.md

 ### Goodbye To Wasteful Work

-Our software automates menial tasks so that you can spend your time on more important work.
+Focus your time on the highest value work and let our software automate repetitive, time-consuming tasks.

 {{< /column >}}